Hengle/Nexus-Security.github.io/content/posts/2016-09-09-internet-speed-meter-test-premium-201.md

 Internet Speed Meter Test Premium 2.0.1 APK For Android

-Internet Speed ââMeter displays real-time Internet speed in the status bar, the notification bar, and displays the amount of data in the notification bar.
+Internet Speed Meter displays real-time Internet speed in the status bar, the notification bar, and displays the amount of data in the notification bar.
 It also shows the download and upload speed in the real time graph.
 **Characteristics:**
-\* Speed ââof download and direct download
+\* Speed of download and direct download
 \* Internet usage record on a daily and monthly basis.
-\* Speed ââin real time in the status bar and the notification bar
+\* Speed in real time in the status bar and the notification bar
 \* Download speed or optional download in the status bar
 \* Real-time graphical representation of the download, the download speed
 \* Last minute or last five minutes in real time graph